arestivo/slides/markdown/regexp.md

 [^A-Za-f]
 ```

-This matches all letters except those in uppercase and from *a* to *f*.
+This matches all letters except those in uppercase and from 'a' to 'f'.

 .box_regexp[
 T**h**e cat is inside the box.